Laryngitis

 Laryngitis: What Is, Causes, Symptoms, Treatment, and Prevention

-Laryngitis In Children
+Laryngitis in Children

 Larynx inflammation sometimes also happens to children.
 However, it presents differently than in adults.
 The child's larynx is smaller than a grownup's and is higher.
 That’s why the edema and symptoms of breathing difficulties appear faster in children.

 Croup is a unique form of acute laryngitis in children that usually affects children between 1 and 5 years old.
 It is typically caused by viruses and usually starts with flu-like symptoms (runny nose, fever).
 After a few days, a barking cough, breathing difficulties, hoarseness, and stridor (a high, rough sound resulting from impaired airflow through narrowed airways) develop.
-Symptoms typically get worse at nightTrusted Source and get better when breathing cold airTrusted Source
+Symptoms typically get worse at nightTrusted Source and get better when breathing cold airTrusted Source.

 In most cases, croup isn’t life-threatening.
 However, you should seek emergency medical attention in case of extreme symptoms, especially severe shortness of breath.